Suwayda Military Council

-The Suwayda Military Council, or Sweida Military Council (SMC), is an armed coalition established in December 2024 in the Druze-majority Suwayda Governorate in southern Syria.
+The Suwayda Military Council, or Sweida Military Council (SMC), was an armed coalition established in December 2024 in the Druze-majority Suwayda Governorate in southern Syria.

 Originally formed as the Interim Military Council following the fall of Bashar al-Assad's regime in December 2024, the organization emerged in response to growing security concerns after the withdrawal of the Syrian Arab Army (SAA) from the region.
-The group's stated objectives include the advancement of secularism, democracy, and decentralization, protection of civilians and public property from lawlessness, conflict, and to prevent forces under the Syrian Army of Ahmed al-Sharaa's governance from entering Druze settlements and causing harm.
-Despite using symbols similar to the Syrian Democratic Forces, it is not related, and is composed of armed factions.
+The group's stated objectives included the advancement of secularism, democracy, and decentralization, protection of civilians and public property from lawlessness, conflict, and to prevent forces under the Syrian Army of Ahmed al-Sharaa from entering Druze settlements and causing harm.
+The organisation was also alleged to be an Israeli proxy.

+Despite initially using symbols similar to the Syrian Democratic Forces, it is not related.
+The council joined the National Guard in December 2025.

 History

-Fall of Assad regime

-On 14 December 2024, following the fall of the Assad regime, the Interim Military Council, formed out of an initial coalition of militia forces in Suwayda, began compiling a comprehensive database of former Syrian Arab Army officers, non-commissioned officers, and personnel from the internal security forces of the Assad regime.
-The database was created in order to advocate for their rights and salaries.
+Following the fall of the Assad regime, an informal coalition of militia forces in Suwayda, styling themselves the Interim Military Council, was formed on 11 December 2024.
+It began compiling a comprehensive database of former Syrian Arab Army officers, non-commissioned officers, and personnel from the internal security forces of the Assad regime with the goal of advocating for their rights and salaries.